 Based on statistics from 1972 and onwards, the difference between the rich and the poor have grown in correlation with the development of tourism.
-This bias and discrimination are created due to neglecting the SME sector for too long.
-If these two sectors are developed parallelly we will see a positive change.
+This bias and discrimination are created due to neglecting

 Mr. Janah commented that not one part of the economy should progress while the others remain still.
 As we develop the SMEs need to develop.